 Create a Billing from a Sales Order

-- Navigate to Accounting Home and under the Orders and Inventory section, click Sales Orders.
+- Navigate to Accounting Home and click the Create Entries tab.
+Then, under the Orders menu, click Sales Orders.

 - From the Sales Order list view, select the Sales Order(s) you wish to bill.